robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Charlie turned his head at her with a slight frown.

-"Why.
-Because the gusset was coming apart?"
+"*Why*.
+That's because the gusset was coming apart?"

-"No, because the chemise and the petticoats are not keeping the actresses warm."
+"No, you repaired leggings because chemise and petticoats do not keep an actress warm."

 Charlie opened the ledger.

-===
+---

 That evening, Mara had just turned off the steamer when the door opened.
-Bree sauntered in followed by the tall blonde, who cast a suspicious eye at Charlie almost immediately.
-Wearing a broad smile, Bree came up to Charlie and wrapped her arm around his shoulders.
+Bree sauntered in followed by the tall blonde, who cast a suspicious eye at Charlie.
+Bree, however, wrapped her arm around Charlie's shoulders.
 His eyes went saucer-shaped.

 "I just wanted to say thank you for fixing Lily's leggings," she said cheerfully.
-"Those mornings in the marketplaces are getting colder all the time."
+"Those mornings in the palace are getting colder all the time, even with the fireplace."

 Charlie did his best.
 He looked up at her, curving his lips.

 "Your jacket should be ready tomorrow.
-Was there anything else?"
+Anything else?"

 Bree chuckled.